SIGNAL CONTRACT · PROTOCOL

 Intervention required.

-When to emit: Use when a human or policy boundary must intervene immediately.
+Use when a human or policy boundary must intervene immediately.

 recovery